Lake Caliraya: Lake surroundings and islands

-The lake's surroundings have been compared to various North American resorts, as suggested by the abundance of pine trees which were introduced by some of the early developers to replace many of the coconut trees, as well as year-round cool climate, and verdant hills.
-Also, numerous islands of various shapes and sizes have been formed during the creation of the dam lake.
-All are unnamed.
-The biggest island is approximately as big as Rizal Park, while the smallest is actually a sandbar about 3 square meters often submerged during high water.
-This tiny island can be viewed from Lagos del Sol Resort.
+The lake's surroundings have been compared to various North American resorts, as suggested by the abundance of pine trees which were introduced by some of the early developers to replace many of the coconut trees, as well as year-round cool climate in its green hills.
+Numerous islands of various sizes were formed during the damming which created the lake, and remain unnamed.
+The biggest island is approximately the size of Rizal Park, while the smallest is a sandbar about 3 square meters that is submerged during high water.
+The sandbar can be viewed from Lagos del Sol Resort.

 Bass fishing

 The early developers (Kalaw, Nieto and the De Padua families) seeded the lake with largemouth bass, and through the years, the lake has remained the most popular bass fishing spot in the country.